-- (a) there may be supplied for public inspection a copy or other reproduction of the document instead of the original; but - (b) the original shall, nevertheless, be made available for public inspection if the copy or other reproduction is illegible. - (2) Where the Director destroys any document which has been sent to him under or by virtue of any enactment and keeps a copy or other reproduction of that document, then- - (a) any enactment providing for that document to be admissible in evidence or open to public inspection; and - (b) in the case of a document falling within subsection (1), that subsection, shall apply to the copy or other reproduction as if it were the original.
+- 449. (1) Where, under any enactment, a document is open to public inspection when in custody of the Director- - (a) there may be supplied for public inspection a copy or other reproduction of the document instead of the original; but - (b) the original shall, nevertheless, be made available for public inspection if the copy or other reproduction is illegible. - (2) Where the Director destroys any document which has been sent to him under or by virtue of any enactment and keeps a copy or other reproduction of that document, then- - (a) any enactment providing for that document to be admissible in evidence or open to public inspection; and - (b) in the case of a document falling within subsection (1), that subsection, shall apply to the copy or other reproduction as if it were the original.

-- (3) For the purposes of this section, and of section 448(2) in its application to documents in the custody of the Director, a copy is to be taken to be the copy of a document notwithstanding that it is taken from a copy or other reproduction of the original. - 450.
-(1) Where any exception, exemption, excuse or qualification applies in relation to an offenceand, if so specified or negatived, shall not require to be proved by the informant or complainant.
+(3) For the purposes of this section, and of section 448(2) in its application to documents in the custody of the Director, a copy is to be taken to be the copy of a document notwithstanding that it is taken from a copy or other reproduction of the original.